Behavioral Health Services

 ARMHS may be in addition, or as an alternative to Targeted Case Management.
 Interested individuals can call for information and to schedule an intake interview.
 Call 651-291-1979.
 Ask the receptionist to link you to the ARMHS program.
 Community providers may also request a referral form.

-CADI Case Management and Prepetition Screening
+CADI Waiver and Prepetition Screening

 South Metro Human Services employs a Pre-petition Screener within Ramsey County Pre-petition Screening unit.
 The Ramsey County Pre-petition unit screens all individuals who are being petitioned for civil commitment.
 Civil Commitment is a legal process in which the Court determines whether an individual’s mental illness or chemical dependence is causing them to be a danger to themselves or others.